 Certainly, surgeons need specialized training to use these devices.
 But how much training is needed to safely and effectively use these tools?
 Unfortunately, no one has a clear answer to that critical question.

-However, a recent analysis of adverse events related to robotic-assisted urologic surgery suggests that better surgeon coaching (along with improved technology to prevent device malfunction) could improve the safety and quality of robotic-assisted surgery.
+Additionally, an analysis of adverse events related to robotic-assisted urologic surgery suggests that better surgeon coaching (along with improved technology to prevent device malfunction) could improve the safety and quality of robotic-assisted surgery.

-Can we trust research results?
+Can we trust research results on robotic-assisted surgeries?

-Many patient safety experts believe the quality of the research on the safety and benefits of these robotic devices is below par.
+If you are trying to evaluate the potential dangers of robotic-assisted surgery, consider that many patient safety experts believe the quality of the research on the safety and benefits of these robotic devices is below par.
 For example, a 2018 article in American Journal of Surgery states the “integrity of the medical literature about robotic surgery remains unclear despite wide-spread adoption“.

 Could conflicts of interest skew research results?